lpn-plant/lpntpm-docs/docs/TPM_with_LPC_protocol.md

 At first, we have attempted to implement the `LPC` interface on MCU via GPIO.
 The `LPC` requires 33MHz clock, which might be challenging for a typical MCU.

-Initially we have used `Nucleo L476` which is clocked ad 80MHz.
+Initially we have used `Nucleo L476` which is clocked at 80MHz.
 We have decided to use some other board for this test, instead. `ESP32-WROOM32` board has been chosen as the hardware platform here.
 This hardware has dual-core Tensilica LX6 with 240 MHz clock and 512 KB SRAM, which is quite a powerful MCU.
 Here is a